PedestrianDynamics/PedestrianDynamics.github.io/content/models/anticipation_velocity_model/index.md

 ## Limitations of the anticipation velocity model

-Despite the AVM demonstrating superior performance in bidirectional flow scenarios compared to traditional models such as the collision-free speed model (CSM), there are still notable limitations:
+The AVM performs better than the collision-free speed model (CSM) in bidirectional flow scenarios, but it still has limitations:

 **Realism Gap:** Although the AVM represents an improvement over the CSM, it does not fully capture real-world pedestrian behavior.
 While the model incorporates anticipation, it overlooks key aspects of human interactions, such as cooperation, pushing, and waiting, which are prevalent in high-density crowds.
 Consequently, the AVM faces challenges in accurately representing extreme crowd dynamics.
 For instance, in scenarios with very high pedestrian densities and multi-directional flows, gridlock can still occur.